The employment of quick-firing field artillery in combat

 5) occupy immediately the positions seized to the enemy in order to totally disrupt him, repelling all his attempt to reoccupy them.

-The support batteries (опорни батареи) should :
+The support batteries (опорни батареи) must :

 2) crush vigorously the whole enemy artillery;